 They want to learn German.
 They hitch-hike through Germany.
 They ask everyone the same question – »Was müsste ihre Meinung nach mal gesagt werden?« They learn the answers by heart.

-This was Ant Hampton and Rita Pauls’s defiant and de-sanitised approach to integrating themselves, driven by a combination of urgency, curiosity, and history.
+This was Ant Hampton and Rita Pauls’s defiant and de-sanitised approach to integrating themselves, driven by a combination of urgency, curiosity, friendship, and history.
 Rita, from Argentina, is German but had no prior connection with the country.
 Ant, still British at the time of writing, wants to remain a European citizen.

 Confronted by the question, people stammered, evaded, ranted, lamented and misunderstood.
 Like a record needle across the landscape, Ant and Rita picked up these voices along the roads, absorbed them over a 6 month period of learning and then practiced speaking them together, in sync, like music.
 With attention paid to the original breaths, hesitations and mistakes, Mund-Stück is a funny, moving and unsettling speech act offering a brutally honest perspective on assimilation into contemporary Germany.